-Let the engine run at low idling speed (in neutral) for at least 5 to 6 minutes before turning it off.
+Allow the engine to run at low idling speed (in neutral) for at least 5 to 6 minutes before turning it off.
 This will keep the engine temperature in balance and prevent it from boiling.

 MPORTANT!
 The procedure described above is especially important if the engine has been run hard and/or exerted to heavy loads.